07 — 12.05

 Okwui Okpokwasili New York

-Okwui Okpokwasili initially created Bronx Gothic in 2014, loosely based on events in her own life.
-In it, and alone on stage, she unveiled the hidden narrative of two black girls growing up in the Bronx in the 80s: in the space of a curtained room, the audience witnesses this spectacular intimacy.
-Built upon an exchange of notes between the two girls in the midst of a sexual awakening, Bronx Gothic looks to communicate what is essential about a body in transformation and the energies that run through it: love, strangeness and the terror that attends it.
-After it premiered, it became something of a mythical performance, delivered by Okwui Okpokwasili herself until she decided to quit.
-For the Kunstenfestivaldesarts, she is now creating and premiering a new version of it that will be performed by Wanjiru Kamuyu.
-The themes of sisterhood and transformation, at the heart of Bronx Gothic, become a guiding process through which the performance is passed on to a new body to inhabit the intimacy of the curtained room – here created in the spectacular space of Les Brigittines – and to welcome us into the past of the story and into the present of this new, yet already mythical performance.
+Okwui Okpokwasili debuted Bronx Gothic in 2014.
+In it, and alone on stage, she unveiled the hidden narrative of two black girls growing up in the Bronx in the 80s: in the space of a curtained room, the audience is drawn into their shared secrets.
+Built upon an exchange of notes between the two girls in the midst of a sexual awakening, Bronx Gothic looks to communicate what is essential about a body in transformation and the love, strangeness and terror that accompany it.
+Okwui Okpokwasili inhabited the piece with a raw, unflinching fury, as she toured nationally and internationally for five years.
+She decided it was time to see the piece live on in the body of another performer.
+For Kunstenfestivaldesarts, now, along with the original director Peter Born, she is creating and premiering a new version that will be performed by Wanjiru Kamuyu.
+The themes of sisterhood and transformation, at the heart of Bronx Gothic, become a guiding process through which the performance is passed on to a new body to inhabit the intimacy of the curtained room – here created in the spectacular space of Les Brigittines – and to welcome us into the past of the story and into the present of this new, yet already uncompromising performance.